CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 All-In-One SNP Pipeline Script
 ------------------------------

-Most users should run the SNP Pipeline by launching a single script, ``run_snp_pipeline.sh``.
-This script is easy to use and works equally well on your desktop workstation or on a High Performance Computing cluster.
-You can find examples of using the script in the sections below.
+Most users should run the SNP Pipeline by executing the ``cfsan_snp_pipeline run`` command.
+This command is easy to use and works equally well on your desktop workstation or on a High Performance Computing cluster.
+You can find examples of using the command in the sections below.

 If you need more flexibility, you can run the individual pipeline scripts one step at a time (not recommended).
 See :ref:`step-by-step-workflows`.